 Tip 3: Know Medical Conditions of Swimmers

 If a swimmer has a known medical condition, such as frequent seizures, always watch them and provide adequate safety gear.
-Those who might suddenly lose their ability swim should always have a lifejacket on in large bodies of water.
+Those who might suddenly lose their ability to swim should always have a lifejacket on in large bodies of water.
 Additionally, those with medical conditions might want to consider taking a shower in favor of a bath.

 Tip 4: Swim Lessons Save Lives

-Providing children with formal swimming lessons can help decrease their risk of drowning by 88 percent.
+Providing children with swimming lessons can help decrease their risk of drowning by 88 percent.
 However, never use a swimmer’s training as an excuse to decrease supervision on them.
 Always watch swimmers, regardless of their swimming level.
 Additionally, always have barriers that are child-proof even if your children can swim.

 Tip 5: Use Safety Gear Approved by Coast Guard